Financial Management Narrative Policy Number and Last Update (01.09.01/03-2016)

 Un-obligated Balance: Federal funds available minus all obligations.

 All agencies receiving Federal funds are required to have a financial management system that provides timely, current, and complete disclosure of financial information.
 While the manner in which this requirement is met may be subject to interpretation, certain elements are required.
-Regulations related to financial management can be found in 2 CFR 200 and 45 CFR 75.
+Regulations related to financial management can be found in 45 CFR 75.

 A financial management system is comprised of accounting records (checkbooks, journals, ledgers, etc.) and a series of processes and procedures assigned to staff, volunteers, and/or outside professionals.
 The goals of the system are to ensure that financial data and economic transactions are properly entered into the accounting records and that financial reports necessary for management are prepared accurately and in a timely fashion.